andreferrita-collab/Bt-engine/README.md

 Same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file.

 ## Softcoding (.lua/.hx)
-For this you can head over to [the wiki](https://shadowmario.github.io/psychengine.lua)
+For this you can head over to ) (https/docs.google.image)

 There you can learn how to use the 212 PlayState funcions in your mod!

 ## Credits:
-* Shadow Mario - Main Programmer and Head of Psych Engine.
+* Shadow Mario - created code
 * Riveren - Main Artist/Animator of Psych Engine.

 ### Special Thanks